cloudfoundry/java-buildpack/docs/container-java-main.md

 | Name | Description
 | ---- | -----------
+| `arguments` | Optional command line arguments to be passed to the Java main class.
 | `java_main_class` | The Java class name to run.
 Values containing whitespace are rejected with an error, but all others values appear without modification on the Java command line.
 If not specified, the Java Manifest value of `Main-Class` is used.